User registration

 end

-In this test, we checked when submitting valid params, the user is saved to the database and is redirected to the dashboard.
+In this test, we check that when submitting valid parameters, the user is saved to the database and is redirected to the dashboard.

 Let's run all our tests to make sure everything is working as expected: